robenkleene/design-references/after-effects/tutorials/after-effects-energy-ball.md

 ## Movement

 1. Create a new black solid layer and call it `Sphere Matte`.
-2. Use the `Ellipse Tool` to draw a circle bigger than
+2. Use the `Ellipse Tool` to draw a mask (a mask will automatically be created).
+To center the mask, buttons under `Align` in the side bar.